 The RSS automatically turns on when the gear selector is placed in R (Reverse) and the ignition is on.
-A control in the message center allows the driver to disable the system only when the ignition is on and the gear selector is in R (Reverse).
-Refer to Message center in the Driver Controls chapter for more information.
+A control in the message center allows the driver to disable the system, Note: If the system cannot be turned off, refer to MyKey in the Locks and Security chapter for more information.refer to Message center in the Driver Controls chapter for more information.